Internet wine shops can sell directly to Swedish consumers and bypass the monopoly

 This internet commerce in wine, direct to consumers, exists since a few years back and is still very marginal.
 Probably less than one percent of the wines consumed in Sweden come this route.
 But it is growing and represents a potentially interesting channel for wine producers or wine merchants in the EU especially since it can be a way to reach customers with quality products made in smaller quantities than what is needed for a listing at the Systembolaget monopoly.

-Here is a list (most certainly incomplete) of the companies selling wines and spirits directly to the Swedish consumer.
+Here is a list of the companies selling wines and spirits directly to the Swedish consumer.
+It is not a complete catalogue or directory of all Swedish internet wine shops (there is none) but it is a pretty good approximation.

 Important: if you are looking for our list of Swedish wine importers, those that primarily sell to the retail monopoly Systembolaget and to restaurants, you can find it here: The Big List of Swedish Wine Importers.